skonves/generator-lambda-ts/README.md

 ### Create a new AWS Lambda function

-1. Globally install this generator: `npm install -g generator-ts-lambda`
+1. Globally install this generator: `npm install -g generator-lambda-ts`
 1. From the root of your new project, run `yo ts-lambda` (NOTE: run `yo ts-lambda --help` for options)

 ### Add Travic CI config